Noisy Beeping Networks: Noise-Resilient Beeping Protocols from Noiseless Protocols

-The simulation procedure of Section~\ref{sec:simulaiton} allows us to obtain noise-resilient protocols in the beeping model for various tasks such as coloring, MIS, and leader election.
+The simulation procedure in Section~\ref{sec:simulaiton} allows us to obtain noise-resilient protocols in the beeping model for various tasks such as coloring, MIS, and leader election.
 These are obtained by simulating a (standard) beeping-model protocol for the required task.
-One main advantage is that we can simulate a protocol that was designed for the $B_{cd}L_{cd}$ model---these usually feature reduced complexity due to the stronger model assumption of (inherent) collision detection.
+One main advantage is that we can simulate a protocol that was designed for the $B_{cd}L_{cd}$ model.
+These usually feature reduced complexity due to the stronger model assumption of (inherent) collision detection.
 In many situations, simulating the $B_{cd}L_{cd}$ protocol rather than a $BL$ protocol yields a noise-resilient protocol with reduced complexity.

-As a demonstrating example, consider the task of coloring (see below for definition).
-It is known that $O(\Delta)$ rounds suffice to color a network whose maximal degree is~$\Delta$ assuming (beeping) collision detection ($B_{cd}L$), while $O(\Delta \log n)$ rounds are required if no collision detection is assumed.
+To illustrate, consider the task of coloring (see definition below).
+It is known that $O(\Delta+\log n)$ rounds suffice to color a network whose maximum degree is~$\Delta$ assuming (beeping) collision detection ($B_{cd}L$), while $\Omega(\Delta \log n)$ rounds are required if no collision detection is assumed.
 Our noise-resilient simulation can make use of the more efficient $O(\Delta)$-round $B_{cd}L$-protocol as its noiseless underlying algorithm and shave a $\log n$ factor off the overall round complexity.
-This choice allows us achieving tight bounds for the task of coloring over the noisy beeping model.
-Unfortunately, the same approach doesn't lead to tight bounds for other tasks.
+This choice allows us to achieve tight bounds for the task of coloring over the noisy beeping model.
+Unfortunately, the same approach does not lead to tight bounds for other tasks.

 In the next subsection we consider the tasks of coloring, MIS, and leader election, and discuss noise-resilient protocols for these tasks.
-We also give information about best known lower bounds for these tasks in the noiseless model, since it carries over to the noisy setting.
+We also provide information about best known lower bounds for these tasks in the noiseless model, since it carries over to the noisy setting.
 In Table~\ref{tbl:summary} we summarize the protocols implied by our simulation process for the noisy-beeping model.

-\subsection{Coloring}
+\subsubsection{Coloring}